devmount/thunderbird-stats/README.md

 ```

 > **IMPORTANT**
 > Your Thunderbird account **must** be configured as `maildir`, where each message is stored as a seperate file.
-Otherwise, this tool won't work.
+This tool won't work with `mbox` accounts.

 ### Usage